zeromodsix/labone/README.md

 **Status**: The project is almost completed, it only remains to undergo the testing stage.
 **Currently only supports English Alphabet, i.e., Unicode is unsupported**.
+**Quick Stats**: The program takes about 4 seconds to initialize the hash table, scan through files of size approximately 100 Megabytes and create a hash table in for searching.

 ## Test the program

 * Download the program `new.cpp`, and the file `/files`.
-Compile it in a Linux machine.
+Compile it in a Linux machine (currently requires `boost/timer.hpp` library to display elapsed time).

 * To ease out the testing process, there is a shell script `combineall.sh` which will copy contents of all the text files inside the `/files` directory to a single text file `all.txt`.
 To test, whether the output of the program is correct, open the file `all.txt`.
 Then use your text editor to run a search and cross-check if the counts match. (*Optional*)
 * **Try to add large files**, as long as they are text files (commas, periods and other special characters should pose no problem).
 The following links may be used to get random paragraphs